pattern

 to break into smaller pieces

-to cause a substance to change directly from the solid phase to the gas phase without passing through the liquid phase
+to cause a solid to change directly into a gas without passing through the liquid phase

 sublimer